zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/harvest-metadata-os/harvest-metadata-os.md

 ## Task 5: Harvest the Data Asset

 After you create a data asset in the Data Catalog repository, you harvest the data asset to extract the data structure information into the Data Catalog and view its data entities and attributes.
-In this task, you will harvest the **moviestream\_landing** and **moviestream\_gold** Oracle Object Storage buckets that contain the data.
+In this task, you will harvest the **moviestream\_sandbox**, **moviestream\_landing**, and **moviestream\_gold** Oracle Object Storage buckets that contain the data.

-Harvest the data entities from the **moviestream\_landing** data asset as follows:
+Harvest the data entities from the **Data Lake** data asset as follows:

 1. Open the **Navigation** menu and click **Analytics & AI**.
 Under **Data Lake**, click **Data Catalog**.